Shadow-of-Colossus/Firefox-CSS/README.md

 # Firefox-CSS

-Updated March 3, 2021
+# Updated March 3, 2021 , it works fine in version 86.

-This gives Firefox a decorative appearance with enhanced security features in the identity box and location bar, it work fine in v86.
+This gives Firefox a decorative appearance with enhanced security features in the identity box and location bar.

 The first lines in the userChrome.css file changes between the different button styles.